Waalo: Religion

 Waalo had its own traditional African religion.
 Islam was initially the province of the elite, but in the aftermath of Marabout War the ruling class increasingly rejected it while it become more and more widespread among the ruled.
 The Brak himself converted only in the 19th century.

 Economy

 Waalo played an integral role in the slave trade in the Senegal river valley, with most captives coming from regions upriver, often captured in war or slaving raids.
 Other trade goods included gum arabic, leather, and ivory, as well as the foodstuffs, primarily millet upon which Saint-Louis depended.

 Waalo was paid fees for every boatload of gum arabic or slaves that was shipped on the river, in return for its "protection" of the trade.

+List of rulers

 Kings of Waalo

-In all, Waalo had 52 kings since its founding.
-Names and dates taken from John Stewart's African States and Rulers (1989).

-The dates provided on this list are inaccurate (especially the earlier kings).
-It is the general consensus amongst historians that Ndiadiane Ndiaye and his maternal half brother Barka Mboge (or Baka Bo M'Bodje or Barka Mody, the first Brak of Waalo) ruled in the latter half of the 14th century.
-Ndiadiane Ndiaye, who was born to a Toucouleur mother (not Fula) and a Serer father, ruled Jolof from circa.
-1360.
-His half brother Barka (son of Mbarik/Mbanyik Bo, of Bambara origin (whose surname "Bo" is Wolofized to "Mboge") and Fatoumata Sallah/Sall, a Toucouleur woman)) ruled Waalo from c.
-1358 - 1367.
-Barka Mboge's son Caaka Mbar (or Tyaak Mbar) succeeded him in c.
-1367.
-During his reign, he visited the Kingdom of Sine and married the Serer princess Lingeer Ndoye Demba, ancestor of the Joos Maternal Dynasty of Waalo.